Voilett-Roze/asus/Disable-Windows-10-tracking.md

-_Please note, this how-to will work only on asuswrt-merlin releases newer then 378.55._
+_Please note, this how-to will work only on asuswrt-merlin releases newer than 378.55.
+380.57 or newer is recommended._

 This solution consists of two parts:

 * collecting resolved IPs from unwanted domains list to IP set with dnsmasq,
 * dropping traffic from/to collected IPs with firewall rule.

 First, enable JFFS custom scripts and configs from WebUI.
-Put following list of unwanted domains to `/jffs/Win10tracking.txt`:
+Put following list of unwanted domains to `/jffs/configs/windows-10-tracking-hosts.txt`:
 ```
 a.ads1.msn.com
 a.ads2.msads.net